Home 9 About Us

 History

-In 1996, in response to the pending closure of the ice arena by its former owner, the National Park Service.
-Parents and friends organized and took over the management of the arena, revitalizing the facility that is located in the heart of Ward 7 in Southeast DC.
+The Friends of Fort Dupont Ice Arena (Friends of FDIA), a not for profit 501[c]3, was formed in the summer of 1996 in response to the pending closure of the ice arena by its former owner, the National Park Service.
+Patrons and friends of the rink organized and took over the management of the arena, revitalizing the facility that is located in the heart of Ward 7 in Southeast DC.